n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/common-issues.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
 title: AI Agent node Common Issues
-description: Documentation for common issues and troubleshooting in the AI Agent node in n8n, a workflow automation platform.
-Includes details of the issue and suggested resolutions.
+description: Documentation for common issues and questions in the AI Agent node in n8n, a workflow automation platform.
+Includes details of the issue and suggested solutions.
 contentType: integration
 priority: critical
 ---

-# Common issues (AI Agent node)
+# AI Agent node common issues

 Here are some common errors and issues with the [AI Agent node](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/) and steps to resolve or troubleshoot them.